aicjofs/zclassic-swing-wallet-ui/README.md

 **For security reasons it is recommended to always build the program from GitHub** **[source](https://github.com/vaklinov/zcash-swing-wallet-ui/archive/master.zip).**
 **The details of how to build it are described below (easy to follow).**
-**There is no plan as of now to distribute binary versions due to the risk of hacking attacks!**
+**Binary versions will be distributed in the future but they carry the risk of hacking attacks!**

 1. Operating system and tools

-   As of October 2016 (ZCash v1.0.0-beta2) this program is only intended to work on Linux (same limitation as [ZCash](https://z.cash/)).
+   As of October 2016 (ZCash v1.0.0-rc1) this program is only intended to work on Linux (same limitation as [ZCash](https://z.cash/)).
+Future versions will work on MAC/Windows.
    The Linux tools you need to build and run the Wallet GUI are Git, Java (JDK7 or later) and Ant.
 If using Ubuntu Linux, they may be installed via command:
    ```